 About three months after residency, in September of 2016, I surprisingly accompanied my mom to hold vigil for my Grammie during the last 4 days of her life.
 I thought that my grandmother was an example of how not to live my life.
 Instead, she somehow showed me how to live my life.

 The nurse explained to us that my grandmother specifically chose the life she had, to learn the lessons she needed to learn.
 She was responsible for her choices and actions, not us.
 It was not up to us to judge her life.
 However, this experience gave me motivation to live my life with more joy and less judgment and regret.

 My Grammie died in the early morning, while we were sleeping at home.
 My mother said that when she got the call, they said that she had “expired.”
 We find that word choice to be so weird.
-Like, this person is telling someone her mother just died and now she’s like a rotten piece of fruit?
+Like, this person is telling someone her mother just died and now she’s just like, a rotten piece of fruit?
 (I inherited the morbid side of my sense of humor from my grandmother, so please, do not be ashamed if you chuckled at that.
 I am sure my Grammie would have thought it was funny too.
 She would often say, “don’t get old, Laura!”)

 Morbid jokes aside, my grandmother’s death taught me to take action.
 After she died, my spirituality grew wildly.
 Like the tomatoes she grew, or the strawberries I savored from her bushes.
 Like the plants she and my mom carefully selected for their gardens each Mother’s Day.